eCommercePlayer

 These three factors directly affect your Cassini ranking and your conversion rate.
 Getting them right is just as important as your title and photos.

-Free shipping ranks higher in eBay search.
-This is not a secret. eBay has confirmed it multiple times.
+Free shipping ranks higher in eBay search โ€” eBay has confirmed this multiple times.
 If you can build shipping cost into your item price and offer free shipping, do it.
-Buyers prefer it, Cassini rewards it, and your listing will show up higher in search results.
-If your item is too heavy or expensive to ship for free, offer the most competitive rate you can and use eBay's calculated shipping option so buyers see an accurate cost based on their location.
+Buyers prefer it, Cassini rewards it.
+If your item is too heavy or expensive to ship for free, use eBay's calculated shipping option so buyers see an accurate cost based on their location.

-Offer a 30-day return policy. eBay ranks listings with 30-day returns higher than 14-day or no-return listings.
-Yes, returns are annoying.
-But the improved search visibility and buyer confidence usually more than offset the occasional return.
+Offer a 30-day return policy.
+Yes, returns are annoying โ€” but the improved search visibility and buyer confidence usually more than offset the occasional return.
 If you accurately describe your items and include good photos and video, return rates stay low.

 The Final Check: Mobile Preview

-Before you publish, pull up the listing preview on your phone.
 Over 60% of eBay traffic is mobile.
+(See our full guide on mobile shopping and product media.)
 What looks great on your desktop monitor might be unreadable on a phone.

 This 60-second check catches problems that cost sales.
 I talk to sellers regularly who did not realize their listing description was a formatting mess on mobile until a buyer mentioned it.
-Do not be that seller.
-Check it yourself before publishing.
+Do not be that seller โ€” check it yourself before publishing.

 Related Articles